tribixbite/awesome/README.md

 *   [TideDra/zotero-arxiv-daily](https://github.com/TideDra/zotero-arxiv-daily) - Recommend new arxiv papers of your interest daily according to your Zotero libarary.
 *   [divar-ir/ai-doc-gen](https://github.com/divar-ir/ai-doc-gen) - AI-powered multi-agent system that automatically analyzes codebases and generates comprehensive documentation.
 Features GitLab integration, concurrent processing, and multiple LLM support for better code understanding and developer onboarding.
 *   [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
-*   [tinyfish-io/agentql](https://github.com/tinyfish-io/agentql) - AgentQL is a suite of tools for connecting your AI to the web.
-Featuring a query language and Playwright integrations for interacting with elements and extracting data quickly, precisely, and at scale.
-Includes REST API, Python and JavaScript SDKs, browser debugger.
 *   [intruder-io/autoswagger](https://github.com/intruder-io/autoswagger) - Autoswagger by Intruder - detect API auth weaknesses
 *   [brennercruvinel/CCPlugins](https://github.com/brennercruvinel/CCPlugins) - Best Claude Code framework that actually save time.
 Built by a dev tired of typing "please act like a senior engineer" in every conversation.
 *   [GAIR-NLP/ASI-Arch](https://github.com/GAIR-NLP/ASI-Arch) - AlphaGo Moment for Model Architecture Discovery.